 Novari eVisit allows patients to have direct and timely access to family physicians using their browser or mobile device.
 Patients can request virtual visits with their own primary care physician, or with on-call physicians who can respond to urgent requests.
 Virtual visits can take place securely over the phone, video chat, or messaging.

-For Novari eRequest and Novari ATC, Novari Health receives personal health information (PHI) through care providers, typically physicians, who are requesting services on behalf of their patients.
+For Novari eRequest and Novari ATC, Novari Health receives personal health information (PHI) through health care providers, typically physicians, who are requesting health care services on behalf of their patients.
 It also collects PHI through hospitals and clinics who coordinate the provision of services.

 For Novari eVisit, Novari Health receives personal health information directly from patients, as well as from primary care physicians who are providing services to their patients.